-The transition to a toddler bed, or an adult-sized bed, or a mattress on the floor, whichever contraption Baby ends up graduating to when it’s time to say goodbye to his crib, can be challenging for many reasons.
+The transition to a toddler bed, or an adult-sized bed, or a mattress on the floor, whichever contraption Baby ends up graduating to when it’s time to say goodbye to their crib, can be challenging for many reasons.
 Some toddlers are afraid of the new terrain they’ll be sleeping in.
 Others are too excited by the idea of sleeping in a “big kid bed” to actually get much sleep the first few days.
 And for some toddlers, the new freedom to get up and out of bed whenever they want is just too tempting, especially if they find themselves wanting to come find their very favorite people.

-If your little one thinks that bedtime now that he and the crib have parted ways is a great time to get up and go wandering, there are a few different ways to address it that different families have found helpful.
+If your little one thinks that bedtime now that they and the crib have parted ways is a great time to get up and go wandering, there are a few different ways to address it that different families have found helpful.

 Other reasons Baby might wander